NCI-CGR/TriosCompass_v2/README.md

 + kid.GQ >= {params.min_gq} && mom.GQ >= {params.min_gq} && dad.GQ >= {params.min_gq}
   + GQ score of the variants should be no less than {params.min_gq} in all the members of the trio.

-:bookmark: In the workflow, the parameters {params.min_dp} and {params.min_gq} can be configured via config/config.yaml, so are the callable regions:
+:notebook: In the workflow, the parameters {params.min_dp} and {params.min_gq} can be configured via config/config.yaml, so are the callable regions:

 + config/config.yaml
 ```yml